Red Tide Causes Local Businesses To Suffer

 “The tourists aren’t here spending their money, we’re not making the money.
 It’s not just fishing guys, it’s restaurants, rental companies, hotels, everything,” said Rzonca.

-Dr. Steven Murawski with the department of marine science at the University of South Florida has been researching this year’s Red Tide Bloom.READ MORE: Child Tax Credit Update: What You Need To Know
+Dr. Steven Murawski with the department of marine science at the University of South Florida has been researching this year’s Red Tide Bloom.READ MORE: DeKalb Co.
+Grandmother Pleads For Help In Alleged Child Abduction Case

 “It seems to be a particularly strong event,” said Dr. Murawski.